microsoft/vscode-serial-monitor/README.md

 The Serial Monitor extension for Visual Studio Code provides a way to read from and write to serial ports.

+**This repository is used for tracking feedback and for exposing the public API.
+It contains no source code for the extension itself.**

 ## Public API for the ms-vscode.vscode-serial-monitor VS Code extension

 The purpose of this API is to allow for any extension to interact with Microsoft's Serial Monitor extension for VSCode.